Team-3-Electronify/Electronify-frontend/README.md

 ### User Experience

-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Real-time Cart Updates**: Live cart counter and instant feedback
 - **Offline Support**: Fallback to local data when API is unavailable
 - **Intuitive Navigation**: Clean header with logo, navigation, and cart access